TPXP/kalypso-oyster-attestation-verifier-risczero/README.md

 ```

 ## Kalypso Prover
+#### Note: _To manage regular operation of kalypso-cli it is recommended to install [kalypso-cli](#kalypso-cli-documentation)_
-Provers can generate proofs or attestation requests on kalypso and earn rewards
+Provers can generate proofs or attestation requests on kalypso and earn rewards.

 ```bash
 touch .env